Aspasia T

-HSC Aspasia T, is an inactive (as of 2011) passenger ferry speedboat, which was part of the fleet of the Lesvos Shipping Company (NEL) - NEL Lines.
-She was built in 2000 at Alsthom Leroux Naval S.A. of France as the Aeolos Express.
+Aspasia T, is an inactive (as of 2025) passenger ferry speedboat, which was part of the fleet of the Lesvos Shipping Company (NEL) - NEL Lines.
+She was built in 2000 at Alstom Leroux Naval S.A. of France as the Aeolos Express.
 She could hold a total of up to 1,000 passengers and 210 vehicles (146 I.X. and 12 trucks) and was powered by four Pielstick diesel engines with a combined 32400 kW and reached speeds of up to 36 kn.
 She had Pullman seats for people of economy and 1st class passengers, economy and 1st class bar, 127 satellite TVs, headsets for music in the seats, elevator for passengers, escalator staircase, reception, a jewellery safekeeping room, telephone and toilets for disabled, and was fully-airconditioned.
 She took her name from Aeolus, the mythical treasurer of the winds according to Greek mythology, but also Costas Kenteris, a modern Greek runner.

 She was the first Greek monohull passenger highspeed craft.
 The ship has been laid up in Selinina, Salamina, since 2011.
 The ship will be very difficult to return to operating condition, due to the dissolution of NEL.
 In 2019, the ship was purchased by ANEN, but it remains unknown if she will return to service.